mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 - declaring additional methods or fields on behalf of a type.

-It allows you not only to** extend the functionality** of existing methods but to **extend the set of interface**s and object implementations dynamically.
+It allows you not only to**extend the functionality** of existing methods but to **extend the set of interface**s and object implementations dynamically.

 ![spring-aop-diagram.jpg](https://i.loli.net/2019/05/20/5ce25f018b90c60842.jpg)

-## How does Spring solve (implement) a cross cutting concern?
+## How does Spring solve (implement) a cross cutting concern

 Spring uses proxy objects to implement the method invocation interception part of AOP.
 Such proxy objects wrap the original Spring bean and intercepts method invocations as specified by the set of pointcuts defined by the cross cutting concern.

-## Which are the limitations of the two proxy-types?
+## Which are the limitations of the two proxy-types

 Two proxy techniques:

 1. JDK dynamic proxy
 2. CGLIB proxy